TabSplit — A Splitwise Alternative

 Feb 2026 ↗ Live site

 TabSplit is a web app I built as a direct alternative to Splitwise.
-I had always found the standard bill-splitting apps to be plagued by confusing UIs and highly unintuitive setup processes.
+I had always found standard bill-splitting apps plagued by confusing UIs and unintuitive setup processes.
 I wanted to create a tool that made group ordering and settling up genuinely frictionless.

 This was one of my first projects to be actively deployed in the real world.
 It forced me to design not just for screens, but for environments—handling poor network conditions, users without smartphones, and the chaotic reality of group dinners.